Sexually transmitted infections (STI) tests

 What about STI kits over the internet?

 The health regulator the MHRA says some home test kits bought over the internet to diagnose HIV and other sexually transmitted infections may give inaccurate results.

 The MHRA advises people who wish to use home test kits purchased online to make sure they are CE marked and compliant with the European regulations before they use them.
 If there are any questions or concerns, seek medical advice.

 Some kits may not be legal.
 If you have bought a kit which does not seem to meet UK regulations, let the MHRA know.

-If you choose a home kit over a test with a healthcare professional, you also miss out on the back-up, aftercare and counselling the NHS can provide.
+If you choose a home kit over a test with a healthcare professional, you also miss out on the back-up, aftercare and counselling that healthcare professionals can provide.